georchestra/georchestra/ldap/README.md

  * ```testeditor``` is a member of GN_EDITOR.
 The password is **testeditor**.
  * ```testadmin``` is a member of GN_ADMIN, ADMINISTRATOR and MOD_* roles.
 The password is **testadmin**
  * ```geoserver_privileged_user``` is a required user.
 It is internally used by the extractorapp, mapfishapp & geofence modules.
 The default password is ```gerlsSnFd6SmM``` (you should change it, and update the ```shared.privileged.geoserver.pass``` option in your shared.maven.filters file).

+Please note that `test*` users should be deleted before going into production !

 The roles:
  * ```ADMINISTRATOR``` is for GeoServer administrators,